Kumari-430/movie-app/README.md

 </p>

 ## 🧐 About <a name = "about">movie app</a>
  Movie app built  can serve as a platform for users to explore, discover, and interact with a collection of movies.
-React is a popular JavaScript library for building user interfaces, and it's well-suited for creating dynamic, interactive, and responsive web applications. <br>
+React is a popular JavaScript library for building user interfaces, and it's well-suited for creating dynamic, interactive, and responsive web applications. <br><br>
-1.Browse and Search Movies
+1.Browse and Search Movies <br>
-2.Movie Details
+2.Movie Details <br>
-3.User Reviews and Ratings
+3.User Reviews and Ratings v
-4.Responsive Design
+4.Responsive Design <br>
-5.Real-time Updates
+5.Real-time Updates <br>
-6.Data Fetching and API Integration
+6.Data Fetching and API Integration <br>
-7.Navigation and Routing
+7.Navigation and Routing <br>
+<br><br><br><br>

-### Prerequisites:
+### Prerequisites: <br>

-1.Idea and Concept
+1.Idea and Concept <br>
-2.Technology Stack
+2.Technology Stack <br>
-3.Concept and Purpose
+3.Concept and Purpose <br>
-4.Market Research
+4.Market Research <br>
-5.Target Platforms
+5.Target Platforms <br>
-6.API Integration
+6.API Integration <br>

 ### Installing:

 1.creating react-app <br>
-2.Installed react-rotuter and react-router-dom :
+2.Installed react-rotuter and react-router-dom : <br>
 With react-router-dom, we can define the routes for different sections of your movie app.
 For example, you might have routes for the homepage, movie details page, search results page, user profile page, and more.
-Each route corresponds to a specific component that should be rendered when the user navigates to that particular URL. <br>
+Each route corresponds to a specific component that should be rendered when the user navigates to that particular URL. <br><br>
-3.material-ui :
+3.material-ui : <br>
 Material-UI is a popular React UI framework that provides a set of pre-designed, customizable components and styles based on Google's Material Design guidelines.
 It simplifies the process of creating visually appealing and responsive user interfaces in React applications.
+<br><br><br>
 ## 🎈 Usage <a name="usage"></a>

 The usage of a movie app can vary depending on the specific app you are using, but generally, movie apps are designed to provide users with access to a wide range of movie-related content, such as information about movies, showtimes, trailers, reviews, and sometimes even the ability to stream or download movies